mccraigmccraig/freyja/README.md

 end)
 ```

-At the start we have `State.get()`, which is an "effect construtor" call -
+At the start we have `State.get()`, which is an "effect constructor" call -
-it returns an effect data structure, wrapped in a minimal `Impure`
+it uses `Freer.send_effect` to wrap a simple effect data structure in a minimal
-structure - try it out yourself in IEx:
+`Impure` structure - try it out yourself in IEx:

 ``` elixir
 Freyja.Effects.State.get()